MicrosoftDocs/sdk-api/sdk-api-src/content/winreg/nf-winreg-regenumvaluea.md

 A pointer to a variable that specifies the size of the buffer pointed to by the <i>lpValueName</i> parameter, in characters.
 When the function returns, the variable receives the number of characters stored in the buffer, not including the terminating <b>null</b> character.

+If the buffer specified by <i>lpValueName</i> is not large enough to hold the data, the function returns ERROR_MORE_DATA and the buffer size in the variable pointed to by <i>lpValueName</i> is not changed.
+In this case, the contents of <i>lpcchValueName</i> are undefined.

 Registry value names are limited to 32,767 bytes.
 The ANSI version of this function treats this parameter as a <b>SHORT</b> value.
 Therefore, if you specify a value greater than 32,767 bytes, there is an overflow and the function may return ERROR_MORE_DATA.

 ### -param lpReserved